Disney World Resorts Walt Disney World

 • Riviera Pool: This is the main attraction.
 A beautiful, large pool with exciting water slide and plenty of loungers.
 Your kids (and your inner kid) will love it!
 The pool is large enough that people can spread out.
 There is a zero entry zone as well.

 • S’il Vous Play: Truly adorable splash pad area for children under 48 inches.
-This Fantasia themed area has plenty of interactive water features.
-There are also loungers so the grown ups can rest.
+This Fantasia-themed area has plenty of interactive water features.
+There are also loungers so the grown-ups can rest.

-• Sand and Loungers: Just to the left of the pool area is a sandy beach with loungers and adirondacks overlooking the lake or Barefoot Bay.
+• Sand and Loungers: Just to the left of the pool area is a sandy beach with loungers and Adirondacks overlooking the lake or Barefoot Bay.
 This area was always quiet but not enough shade for a midday layout.

-Check out Resorts’ Gal and her post on thepools at the Riviera.
+Check out Resorts’ Gal and her post on the pools at the Riviera.
 She provides a great amount of pictures to help with your travel planning!

 Complete review of Disney's Riviera Resort.